AxdeKlerk/Praise-The-Loud/Testing.md

 - [x] Added input fields for Facebook and Instagram links

 **Notes**
 Initial Cloudinary image uploads failed due to incorrect environment variable setup.
-This was resolved by configuring `env.py` and using `CloudinaryField` in the model.
-Also ran into an issue where the JS for delete confirmation didn't work due to broken static file paths — this was fixed by correcting the path with `{% static %}` and ensuring static files were served via `urls.py`.
+This was resolved by configuring *'env.py'* and using *'CloudinaryField'* in the model.
+Also ran into an issue where the JS for delete confirmation didn't work due to broken static file paths — this was fixed by correcting the path with *'{% static %}'* and ensuring static files were served via *'urls.py'*.

 **Screenshots**